Frequently Asked Questions

 Does it bother you when your bears are re-sold?

 Or-- what if *gasp* the asking price is higher than your original retail?!

 Short answer: NOPE.

-Bears are going to travel, it's kinda' their thing.
+Bears will travel, it's kinda' their thing.

-On the secondary market the bear's value is determined by the current owner and the buyer-- not the artist or the original company who produced the collectible.
+On the secondary market, the bear's value is determined by the current owner and the buyer-- not the artist or the original company who produced the collectible.

 Long answer: *deep breath*